rakiba-sultana/rakiba-sultana.github.io/_pages/about.md

 Hi, I’m **Rakiba Sultana**!
 I am a Ph.D. candidate at the Dept. of Geosciences, University of Wisconsin–Milwaukee.
-My research focuses on understanding **contaminant transport mechanisms during flooding events**.
+My research focuses on understanding **contaminant transport mechanisms in the vadose zone and groundwater during flooding events**.

 I assimilate **analytical lab tehcniques, environmental data science, groundwater modeling, and field-based experiments** into my research.